-Beth uses the internet to network around the world.
-She says that modern technology has made working from home both easy and profitable.
+Beth uses the internet to work from home.
+Modern technology has made it both easy and profitable.

 What Is a Blog?
 Do You Need One?